aditchauhan10/Adit-Portfolio/README.md

 ## 🌟 Credits

-This project was created with ❤️ by [Tarun Kaushik](https://tarunkaushik.vercel.app/).
+This project was created with ❤️ by [Adit Chauhan](https://github.com/aditchauhan10).
 If you like it, feel free to ⭐ this repository and share!